Sydney-Informatics-Hub/Germline-ShortV/README.md

 ## Description

 This pipeline is an implementation of the [BROAD's Best Practice Workflow for Germline short variant discovery (SNPS + Indels)](https://gatk.broadinstitute.org/hc/en-us/articles/360035535932-Germline-short-variant-discovery-SNPs-Indels-).
 This implementation is optimised for the **National Compute Infrastucture Gadi HPC**, utilising scatter-gather parallelism and the `nci.parallel` utility to enable use of multiple nodes with high CPU or memory efficiency.
+Scatter-gather parallelism also enables checkpointing and

 This workflow requires sample BAM files, which can be generated using the [Fastq-to-BAM](https://github.com/Sydney-Informatics-Hub/Fastq-to-BAM) pipeline.
 Optimisations for scalability and parallelization have been performed on the human reference genome GRCh38/hg38 + ALT contigs.
 Germline-ShortV can be applied to other model and non-model organisms (including non-diploid organisms), with some modifications as described below.